 This evening I had to throw out two pounds of salmon that went bad in the fridge because I waited too long to use it.
 About 15 minutes after dinner was supposed to be ready, I returned home with take-out Pad Thai in hand.

 Cooking is not my strong suit.
 Give me an event to plan, a group to lead, something to organize, I’m your girl.
 Hosting a dinner party gives me a panic attack.
 Seriously.
 Not because of the mess or the entertaining, but because of the food.
 I get nervous and sweaty when asked to bring a side dish or host a dinner.
-I love having people over, but if food’s involved I struggle.
+If food’s involved I struggle.

-I am not confident in my cooking abilities and feel like a fish out of water in the kitchen.
+I feel like a fish out of water in the kitchen.
 If I do have people over or host an event, I either buy premade food or delegate food to my volunteers.
 It’s the first thing I love getting off my list.
 However, I can’t completely get out of it.

 I’m a stay at home mom so cooking is like 1/3 of my job.
 After eight years I thought maybe I could avoid it.
 Yikes.
 Ok, I’ve got to get it together.
 So this week I compiled a big list of all the recipes I enjoy.
 Once it became about organizing instead of cooking, I was motivated.